gvwilson/sensibleadventures/cloudherd/cloudherd.md

 snow could lie unmelted until midsummer.
 She waited patiently until the last of the crows had flown away and then raised a hand in greeting.

 Heart pounding, Noxy raised her own, and woke.
-She lay in bed listening to the wind outside her window and the soft, rhythmic snuffle of her mother snoring in the room below her until her breathing slowed, then fumbled on the two-drawer dresser beside her bed.
+She lay in bed, her heart pounding, listening to the windchimes outside her window and the soft, rhythmic snuffle of her mother snoring in the room below her.
+Once her breathing slowed, she fumbled among the lifetime of odds and ends on top of the two-drawer dresser beside her bed.
 Her hand closed on the little brass lamp her father had given her when she had first started reading.
 She hadn't set it out that morning to recharge it, but the thumbnail-sized piece of dayglass inside it still gleamed when she opened its cover.

 She set it back on the dresser and fished under her pillow to pull out the knit dolls that lay there.
 Her father had made them when she was little, either to